-According to the examination regulations an MA thesis or dissertation has to be submitted in the last term of your MA studies.
+According to the examination regulations an MA thesis or dissertation is to be submitted in the last term of your MA studies.

-For the thesis you have to register using a form available at the examination office which has to be filled in and signed your supervisor and by yourself and is submitted to the examination office by your supervisor.
+Thesis registration is done using a form from the examination office which has to be filled in and signed by your supervisor and by yourself and is then submitted to the examination office by your supervisor.
 In order to register for your dissertation, you have to have completed at least 15 CP in the MA MEAS or 75 CP for the MA CEAS.
 After signing the registration form, you have 26 weeks to submit your thesis to the examination office.
+More information here.

-The dissertation is combined with a tutorial in order to facilitate the supervision process, which should be discussed with your supervisor.
-The tutorial consists of different forms of supervision (mostly this is the seminar attached to the thesis taught by your supervisor).
-Tutorial and thesis have a weight of 30 ECTS and count towards your final grade.
+The dissertation is combined with supervision in the form of a colloquium/tutorial/seminar attached to the MA thesis/individual supervision in order to facilitate the supervision process.
+Details should be discussed with your supervisor.
+Supervision (in the form of supervision specified by your supervisor) and thesis have a weight of 30 ECTS credits and count towards your final grade.
 Well in advance of registering for your dissertation you should start discussing the research topic with your supervisor.
-All professors of IN-EAST can act as supervisors.
-Choose your supervisor in function of your topic and country interest.
-If you have difficulties to find a supervisor please contact your mentor or the program manager of your study program.
-If you decide to change supervisors, you need to have approval of the examination board.
+All professors of IN-EAST can act as supervisors, Postdocs team up with professors.
+Choose your supervisor according to your subject and country interests.
+If you have difficulty finding a supervisor, please contact your mentor or the coordinator of your study program.
+If you decide to change your supervisor, you will need the approval of the examination board.